B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/05_existential.md

 ### Function `none`

-Function `none` return `true` iff there is no element in collection matching the given predicate.
+Function `none` returns `true` if there are no elements in the collection matching the given predicate.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">